magnusrodseth/.dotfiles/APP_STORE_APPLICATIONS.md

 ## Why?

-Some applications cannot be downloaded using a package manager (such as Homebrew).
+Some applications cannot be downloaded using Homebrew.

 Thus, a list of applications required to be downloaded using the Mac App Store follows below.